larsrh/website/_articles/srilanka/coast.md

 We took a lot of photos and videos (as did the first officer).

 Our destination airport Koggala is also an air force base.
-It is situated directly next to a lagoon, which is sometimes used for landing; Cinnamon Air also has a seaplane.
-The base doesn't just double as a civilian airstrip, it also triples as a golf course.
+It is situated directly next to a lagoon, which is sometimes used for landing; Cinnamon Air also has a seaplane.[^cinnamon] The base doesn't just double as a civilian airstrip, it also triples as a golf course.
 As we exited the plane, we were being ushered into the golf club and waited for our driver there.